nordeck/bullseye-lxc-jitsi/docs/development-notes.md

 already reserved by the existing card and `snd_aloop` cannot use it at the installation time.

-So rebooting `jibri` and `video-sip-gateway` machines after installation solve the issue.
+So rebooting `jibri` and `video-sip-gateway` machines after installation solves the issue.

 ### Incoming call issue